 Gratitude Changes Attitude

-This can be especially poignant when you feel things are going poorly.
 I love the saying "a moment of gratitude makes a difference in your attitude."
 How true.
 While life will never be perfect, it will always be beautiful, and taking some time out to appreciate that can do wonderful things for your mood, mindset, and wellness.
-Studies have shown that practicing gratitude boosts feelings of satisfaction, strengthens our relationships and drives us to help others.
+Studies have shown that practicing gratitude boosts feelings of satisfaction, strengthens our relationships, and drives us to help others.
 And helping others generally makes us feel better about ourselves, too!
 For many, gratitude is a part of their day already in the form of prayer or spirituality.
-Below are some great ideas to practice, regardless of where you stand in your current practice of gratitude.
+Below are some great ideas, regardless of where you stand in your current practice of gratitude.

 How to Practice Gratitude

 1. Tell loved ones that you love them or appreciate them.

 2. Keep a gratitude journal, writing down things that you are thankful for each entry.